-- Promotion Working Group: to continue to develop website; develop social media interaction with CAIPE; continue production monthly Newsletter & Twitter Chat; continue to develop marketing material.
+- Communications & Marketing Working Group: to continue to develop website; develop social media interaction with CAIPE; continue production monthly Newsletter & Twitter Chat; continue to develop marketing material.

 - Awards Working Group: to continue to explore and develop awards for all membership categories.

-- Consultancy & Workshop Working Group: to review, develop and promote to gain income.
+- Consultancy & Workshop Working Group: to review, develop virtual and physical workshops and promote to gain income.

 - Validating IPE/IPCP Working Group: to explore and develop a framework/guidelines for professional, regulatory and Higher Education Institutions to demonstrate achievement of standards of IPE/IPCP.